GETTING TO KNOW JESUS PERSONALLY

 - King Josiah, although he performed many righteous works, did not ask God about attacking Pharaoh Neco.
 He was killed because of his presumption.

-- God spoke to all the Prophets, while Israel kept on sinning and repenting until they finally were carried away captive and their temple destroyed.
+- God spoke to all the Prophets, while Israel kept on sinning and not repenting until they finally were carried away captive and their temple destroyed.

 - God spoke to the mother and father of John the Baptist concerning the ministry their son would have.